Castelo de Sesimbra

-What?
+• What is Sesimbra Castle?
 A castle overlooking the town of Sesimbra

-To do?
-Walk along the castle walls, and enjoy magnificent views
+• To do?
+Walk along the castle walls, and enjoy magnificent views!

-Cost?
+• Cost?
 Totally free!
+And open daily.

-Where?
+• How to get to Castelo de Sesimbra?
 45 minutes by car from Lisbon

 The history of Sesimbra Castle

 The site where you can visit Sesimbra Castle has been occupied since prehistoric times.
-It was once a Muslim settlement, and in Moorish times the castle was known as Alcáçova.
+It was once a Muslim settlement, and in Moorish times, the castle was known as Alcáçova.
 The first King of Portugal, D. Alfonso Henriques, conquered the territory in 1165.
 He then lost it again to the Almohads in 1191, and the final conquest took place in 1199 under King Sancho I. In the Middle Ages, the castle received several enlargements.
 The strategic spot of the castle was an important location as a lookout.
 It was during this time that the West Tower was built.

 From the 15th century onwards, the population that lived here began to move towards the coast and settle downhill.
 Slowly but surely, the castle was abandoned.
 During the 1755 earthquake, the castle suffered a tremendous blow and was largely destroyed.
 It wasn’t until 1933 that reconstruction started taking place, and more restoration happened in 1998.
 Nowadays we can enjoy a stunning castle in excellent condition.
 The castle has been a National Monument since 1910.